Frequently Asked Questions

 Typically, studies are funded for up to three years.

 Research grants typically range from $100,000 to up to $300,000 per institution, depending upon the program.
 Please see each program page for specific information.

 Foundation funding covers only direct costs and cannot be used to cover indirect expenses.
-However, up to ten percent of grant funds may be used to purchase equipment needed for the study.
+However, up to ten percent of grant funds may be used to purchase and maintain equipment needed for the study.

 The Clinical Neuroscience Research program accepts preliminary proposals from clinical researchers at international institutions.
 The Neuroimaging program does not accept applications from institutions outside the United States.

 Written feedback provided will indicate whether you are invited to reapply.
 Refer to the correspondence you received; encouragements to resubmit will be clearly indicated.

 Full proposals under the Clinical Neuroscience Research program are considered on an "invite-only basis".
 Foundation consultants will review preliminary proposals (up to two-page project description with an attached NIH-style abbreviated CV) from investigators who wish to be considered to receive an invitation to submit a full proposal.